signnow/java-sample-app/src/main/java/com/signnow/samples/MedicalInsuranceClaimForm/readme.md

 - The template ID used in this demo: `518933bacd634b82883cb232ff295ff45a8e5217`
 - The template is a "Medical Insurance Claim Form".
 - The signer's email is pulled from config: `config('signnow.api.signer_email')`
-- All API operations are performed using the official SignNow PHP SDK and `.env` credentials.
+- All API operations are performed using the official SignNow Java SDK and `.env` credentials.

 ## Disclaimer
 This sample application is for **demonstration purposes only**.
 The application uses a static template hosted in our demo SignNow account.
 This flow should be adapted and properly secured before being used in production.